 Our main office is on the west side of the TPP Building.
 When you get to the TPP Building, look for the double doors facing staff parking and the parking garage.

 Monday - Friday, 8 a.m. - 5 p.m.

 Counselors are available to see students experiencing a crisis that requires immediate attention on a walk-in basis, Monday - Friday, noon - 1 p.m.

 After-Hours Mental Health Needs

-For after-hours emergencies, call 911 or go to the Tallahassee Memorial Hospital Emergency Room located at the corner of Magnolia Drive and Miccosukee Road; Apalachee Center located at 2634 Capital Circle NE; or, Capital Regional Medical Center Behavioral Health Center located at 2626 Capital Medical Blvd.
+For after-hours emergencies, please call 911 or go to one of these three locations: Tallahassee Memorial HealthCare Emergency Room located at 1300 Miccosukee Road; Apalachee Center located at 2634 Capital Circle NE; or Capital Regional Medical Center Behavioral Health Center located at 2626 Capital Medical Blvd.

 For free confidential telephone counseling, crisis intervention, and community referrals, call 211 or (850) 617-6333.

 See below for community resources and additional coping strategies.
 You can also check out our Self-Assessment Screenings, for questionnaires and screening tests related to various mental health topics.

 The Kearney Center